Education

 Washington, D.C. – Congressman Adrian Smith (R-NE) invites high school students from across Nebraska’s Third District to submit their artwork for the 2024 Congressional Art Competition by Friday, March 22nd.

 This week is National FFA Week, our annual opportunity to commemorate the important role this organization plays in building future leaders for rural America.
 As we celebrate, it’s encouraging to see an increasing number of young people taking advantage of career and character-building opportunities.
 Across the nation, FFA participation levels are up 11 percent from last year.
+In Nebraska, student involvement in FFA has never been greater.

 Investing in the growth of a child as a parent, teacher, or mentor, and then seeing the child flourish to their fullest potential is both rewarding and inspiring.
 In schools and homes across the Third District, Nebraskans work tirelessly to create opportunities for students to learn and thrive.
+As a lawmaker, my mission is to support this work by maximizing the opportunities available to each and every student.